Russians rally for independent candidates to stand in elections | DW | 20.07.2019

-Independent monitor "White counter" said 22.500 people attended the rally in Moscow on Saturday, while police put the figure at 12.000.
-They came to support opposition candidates to be allowed to take part in elections to Moscow's city legislature, which are set to take place on September 8.
+Thousands of people turned out in Moscow on Saturday to support the right of opposition candidates to be allowed to take part in elections to Moscow's city legislature, which are set to take place on September 8.
 The protest in the center of the Russian capital was organized by the country's Libertarian Party and had been authorized.
+The independent monitor "White counter" said 22,500 people attended the rally, while police put the figure at 12,000.

 Navalny told journalists the mayor's office in Moscow would not be able to ignore such a huge crowd.
-He also insisted they could not ignore the huge number of voters who planned to vote for independent candidates, and signed for them to be registered.
+He also insisted authorities could not ignore the huge number of people who planned to vote for independent candidates and had added their names to the signature lists the candidates need to collect to be registered.

 At the end of the rally, the independent candidates attending took to the stage together.
 They told protesters that if the authorities didn’t register them by next Saturday, they would protest again in a week outside the Moscow mayor's office.
 In response to this idea, the demonstrators cheered.